NateRiv3r/0xPatcher/README.md

 # 0xPatcher
-0xPatcher helps you quickly patch some bytes of a file.
+0xPatcher helps you quickly patch some bytes in a file.

 ## Changelog

-The detailed changelog is available in the [Changelog](Changelog.md) file.
 ### V.1.0.0
  - Patch one byte at a given index
  - -o and -v flags
+ - Know bugs :
+    - Display problem when combining -o and -v flags

 ## Installation
 ### Linux